mesgjs/mesgjs/docs/interfaces/@list.md

   * The RIO provides an implementation-agnostic way to support reactive lists.
 See below.
   * If object is `@t` (true), a default RIO is assigned using @c(get @reactive)(rio).
   * If object is `@u` (undefined), `@n` (null), or `@f` (false), any existing RIO is removed.
+* `(rxt)`
+  * Synopsis: "Reactive transform" - makes the list fully reactive, recursively.
+  * Automatically assigns a default RIO if one is not already configured (equivalent to `(rio @t)`).
+  * Enables `autoReactive` mode, which automatically wraps stored values in reactive proxies.
+  * Recursively applies the reactive transform to all nested `@list` instances.
+  * This is a convenience method for making an entire list structure (including existing values) reactive in one operation.
 * `(self)`
   * Synopsis: Returns the underlying JS `NANOS` object.
   * To prevent accidental data leaks, namespace (storage object) references